 Below are some programs that would look interesting to me that students interested in this option should check out. (there is a program locator you can find here) .
-Similar to my master's, many of these programs are a mash up of biology/biotech and applied economics and business degrees.
+Many of these programs are a mash up of biology/biotech and applied economics and business degrees.

 George Mason University- PSM Bioinformatics Management

 Washington State University - PSM Molecular Biosciences